2i2c-org/docs/user/storage.md

 From a user perspective, the main challenge of working with object storage is the need to use more specialized tools, rather than just simple files / filenames, to manage data.
-Fortunately, excellent tools exists to make working with object storage easy and familiar.
+Fortunately, excellent tools exist to make working with object storage easy and familiar.

 For python users, the main tool is [filesystem spec](https://filesystem-spec.readthedocs.io/en/latest/) (fsspec), a set of packages which enable us to work with many different types of storage.